Local Interaction Autoregressive Model for High Dimension Time Series Data: Introduction

 \subsection{Our Contributions}

 Our contributions are summarized as follows.
 First, we introduce a unified framework for matrix and tensor time series that accommodates high dimensionality and multi-way structure in a coherent setup.
 It subsumes much of the existing literature as special cases.
 Specifically, we propose a new model that relaxes the structural constraints of MAR-ST and banded MAR while preserving the same order of parameters.
 Second, we design algorithms that are both simple to implement and suitable for parallel execution.
 Our algorithms provide closed-form estimators, eliminating the need for iterative processes.
 This greatly reduces the computational complexity (see Table \ref{table:computation} for the comparison with existing literature).
 Third, we establish asymptotic guarantees for our estimators without imposing structural assumptions on the noise, and identifiability poses no obstacle for \model{} or \modelone{} because inference is conducted at the equivalence-class level rather than on individual components.
 Moreover, our neighborhood-selection criterion is consistent under mild conditions across multiple regimes, including jointly growing sample size, ambient dimension, and neighborhood size.
 Finally, on synthetic data, our criterion selects the true neighborhood with high success rates, kernel and auto-covariance/auto-correlation estimates are accurate, and compared with matrix time-series baselines our method achieves the lowest prediction RMSE with much shorter runtime.
-On large-scale total electron content (TEC) data, viewed as either matrix or tensor time series, our approach attains slightly better predictive accuracy and markedly faster runtime than existing methods, and the learned neighborhoods exhibit interpretable distributional patterns.
+On large-scale total electron content (TEC) data, our approach attains competitive predictive accuracy with markedly faster runtime than existing methods, and the learned neighborhoods exhibit interpretable spatial patterns.
+Additional tensor-based TEC analysis and experimental results are provided in Appendix~\ref{sec:supp-tensor}.